cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 #### Trapped in Barovia
 - One way or another, work this into conversation
 	- Maybe make a passing joke:
 >Look at this one, Rina!
 His skin is so tan!
 Almost like Vistani, himself, eh?
 >Yes, show it off while you can, Giorgio.
 The coming years without sunlight are sure to steal it from you.

+- When the players ask why, the Vistani somberly tell them that no one leaves BArovia
+	- Once in the mists, you're here forever "So welcome to your new home"

 ### [[Madam Eva]]'s Tent
 - When she does the [[Card Reading]], roll out the "black velvet" cloth that you packed